fallen-icarus/cardano-swaps/GettingStarted.md

 `cardano-cli transaction build` requires a local node for the auto-balancer which means it cannot be used to build a transaction.
 Instead, the `cardano-cli transaction build-raw` command is required.
-This command requires three steps:
+This command requires the following steps:
 1. Build a temporary transaction that is missing the execution units and transaciton fee but is properly balanced.
 You can assume a fee of zero for this transaction.
 2. Submit the temporary transaction for execution budget estimations.